Competition information for newcomers

 Competing in Weightlifting is becoming more and more popular.
 If you are considering getting into the competitive side of Weightlifting, this page has been designed to offer some tips and advice to help you prepare for the competitive side of Weightlifting.

 First of all, you must enter a competition in order to be able to compete.
 If the event is a Weightlifting Wales event (other than the Welsh Open) you will need a Welsh Weightlifting membership, which if you don’t already have, you can get here.
 To see the competition calendar for Weightlifting Wales, click on the Calendar tab at the top of the page.
 Some competitions have qualification totals, and you will need to have achieved that total in an official competition to enter.
 If it is your first competition, you could use competitions such as ‘opens’, cluster competitions or lifting leagues to qualify for competitions such as the Welsh Championships.

 Entering a competition

-When you fill in the entry form, you will select the relevant weight category for yourself.
-There are 8 categories for men and 8 for women: **These are set to change in November 2018 and will be updated on the website shortly**
+When you fill in the entry form, you must select the relevant weight category for yourself.
+The categories are as below:

 You will also be informed on the entry form that by entering a competition you agree to adhere to the anti-doping rules and could be subject to a random drugs test carried out by UKAD during the competition.
 For more information on this, click here.